Ramsiii/notXpath/README.md

 # notXpath
-for saving examples of exclusions in Xpath with not, !=, etc.
+1. for saving examples of exclusions in Xpath with not, !=, etc.
+2. for saving examples of operators used in Xpath, e.g. >=, <=, etc.
+3. for saving examples of combinators used in Xpath, e.g. $= (ends with), ^= begins with, etc.

-The goal of this repository is to give examples of Xpath that can be used to exclude elements within HTML docs.
+1. The goal of this repository is to give examples of Xpath that can be used to exclude elements within HTML docs as well as operators and combinators.
 (Applicable to XML documents as well? - I do not work with XML.
 I cannot confirm 100% accuracy.)

-1. not
+1a. not
 Documentation on the not function.
 "The not function evaluates a boolean expression and returns the opposite value."